calyx-servicios/custom-centralsabores/inventory_search_category/README.rst

 |badge1| |badge2| |badge3|

-This module allows you to perform searches by internal category in the stock movement lines by default.
+This module allows you to perform internal category searches in the stock movement lines and also by month and year period.
+It is also configured to filter by default in the search view the stock movement lines that are related to "MATERIAS PRIMAS"

 **Table of contents**